surendra-deshpande/surendra-deshpande.github.io/index.md

 ---

 > 💬 _"Building platforms is not just about technology — it's about empowering teams to deliver faster, safer, and smarter."_
-— Surendrakumar Deshpande